Public-key cryptography based on bounded quantum reference frames: An identification scheme

 \section{An identification scheme}

+In the following, Alice and Bob are always assumed to be honest players and Eve is always assumed to be the adversary.
 Suppose Alice generates a private key and authentically distributes copies of the corresponding public key to any potential users of the scheme, including Bob.

-The following is an intuitive description (adapted from Section 4.7.5.1 in Goldreich's book \cite{Gol01}) of how a secure identification scheme works.
+The following is a description (adapted from Section 4.7.5.1 in Goldreich's book \cite{Gol01}) of how a secure public-key identification scheme works.
 If Alice wants to identify herself to Bob (i.e. prove that it is she with whom he is communicating), she invokes the identification protocol by first telling Bob that she is Alice, so that Bob knows he should use the public key corresponding to Alice (assuming Bob possesses public keys from many different people).
 The ensuing protocol (whatever it is) has the property that the \emph{prover} Alice can convince the \emph{verifier} Bob (except, possibly, with negligible probability) that she is indeed Alice, but an adversary Eve cannot fool Bob (except with negligible probability) into thinking that she is Alice, even after having listened in on the protocol between Alice and Bob or having participated as a (devious) verifier in the protocol with Alice several times.
 An \emph{honest-verifier identification protocol} is only intended to be secure under the extra assumption that, whenever Eve engages the prover Alice in the protocol, Eve follows the verification protocol as if she were honest.
-Note that no identification protocol is secure against a person-in-the-middle attack, where Eve concurrently acts as a verifier with Alice and as a prover with Bob.
+Note that no identification protocol is secure against an attack where Eve concurrently acts as a verifier with Alice and as a prover with Bob (but note also that, in such a case, the ``aliveness'' property is still guaranteed).
 Note also that, by our definition of ``reusable,'' an identification scheme is considered reusable if Alice can prove her identity many times using the same key-values but the verifier needs a fresh copy of the public key for each instance of the protocol.